josefjadrny/js-chess-engine/README.md

 | King |K|k|

 ## TODO
-- Computer player logic
+- Smarter computer player logic (AI)
 - Forsyth–Edwards Notation (FEN) game initialization
-- "En passant" special pawn move
+- "En passant" a special pawn move
+- Situation when a pawn reaches an end of a chessboard

 ## In conclusion - why another chees engine?
 I am not a chess pro.
 My father is.